LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Related Work

 \textbf{Abstractions:} Systems such as Parrot~\cite{parrot_osdi} and Teola~\cite{teola} propose a more expressive LLM API that reveals dependencies between requests allowing for application level optimizations rather than request level.
 Our proxy interfaces with existing LLM APIs and focuses specifically on cost optimizations that do not require modification in the LLM serving infrastructure.
 Other abstractions such as LangChain~\cite{langchain} provide many building blocks, several of which can benefit \sys{} such as context summarizing (\S\ref{sec:design_context_manager}), to build LLM applications.
 However, it does not provide a high level API like ours, requiring applications to figure out the appropriate configurations.

-\textbf{Model routing:} The problem of selecting the right LLM for a task is an active area of research, with many concurrent works, such as HybridLLM~\cite{ding2024hybrid}, RouteLLM~\cite{ong2024routellmlearningroutellms}, and FrugalGPT~\cite{frugalgpt} which train a ``router'' to reduce cost and LLMBlender~\cite{llm-blender-2023} which combines the strengths of multiple LLMs.
-The strategy we propose complements these by providing similar options via off-the-shelf model APIs.
-This can be essential for some applications that have limited access to custom training or compute resources.
-Future work could provide a quantitative evaluation of the pros-and-cons of these different approaches and more insights into what kind of workloads should a given strategy be used for.
+\textbf{Model routing:} The problem of selecting the right LLM for a task is an active area of research, with many concurrent works, such as HybridLLM~\cite{ding2024hybrid}, RouteLLM~\cite{ong2024routellmlearningroutellms}, FrugalGPT~\cite{frugalgpt} and using benchmarks~\cite{shnitzer2024large} all involving a ``router'' to select the best model for a task.
+LLMBlender~\cite{llm-blender-2023}, which combines the strengths of multiple LLMs, and others have studied cascading approaches similar to our strategy in \S\ref{sec:design_model_adapter}~\cite{zhang2024llmcascademultiobjectiveoptimal, gupta2024languagemodelcascadestokenlevel}.
+These strategies can potentially be made part of \sys{}'s design as well.
+Our approach is simplistic and meant to highlight the design of \sys{} while not requiring any additional model training (which can be expensive) and still performing well on our production dataset.
+Future work could provide a quantitative evaluation of the pros-and-cons of these different approaches and more insights into what kind of workloads a given strategy should be used for.

-\textbf{Context management:} Other works lower cost by reducing the number of input tokens through models trained for this purpose~\cite{shekhar2024optimizingcostsllmusage}.
+\textbf{Context management:} Other works lower cost by reducing the number of input tokens through models trained for this purpose~\cite{shekhar2024optimizingcostsllmusage, TCRA}.
 This could work in tandem with our SmartContext strategy as another context filter.
 While \sys{} targets QnA style LLM uses, other systems have more complex context management requirements such as generative agents~\cite{generative_agents}.
 They treat context as a ``memory stream'' that surfaces relevant memories for new queries.
 With some modification we believe our filter based API can also work for this style of context.

 \textbf{Caching:} Systems such as GPTCache~\cite{bang-2023-gptcache} and MeanCache~\cite{meancache} use embedding models to reply to LLM queries with saved responses.
 Others have improved on the embedding models for more effective caching~\cite{zhu2024efficientpromptcachingembedding} and used LLMs to generate test inputs for semantic caches~\cite{llm_test_input}.
 Our interface for \sys{} is flexible enough to benefit from these efforts, and can also accommodate our strategy of intelligently populating the cache with high quality factual knowledge and using an inexpensive LLM to respond to user queries~(\S\ref{sec:design_cache}).